 Every year thousands of IDF soldiers are released from combat.
 Unfortunately, many face the difficult transition back into civilian life and spend months overseas to discharge and mitigate the psychological impact of intense combat experiences faced during their military service.
 Despite the well-known image of the resilient Israeli soldier, long-term effects of veterans’ exposure to stress from combat are well documented.
 Veterans can suffer from a myriad of psychological problems ranging from difficulties in relationships, aggressiveness, sleep disturbances, substance abuse and even PTS.

 The Adath Israel Affairs Committee is thrilled to announce that they have secured a generous donation from the Ben and Sylvia Marks estate which will permit us to host our first unit of Peace of Mind [POM] released soldiers for one week in the Spring of 2019.
-You will see many details in the months ahead.

 We will need to find 8 – 10 host families who are willing to house two released soldiers per household, as they need to billeted in pairs and some will be kosher/Shomer Shabbat.
 If you are interested in opening your hearts and homes to Israel’s finest, you can contact the office at 416.635.5340 for further information.